Benchmark Recruit Career Advice, advice-centre

-So what does music says about your office?
-Here we take each music genre and break it down for you, and if your office has eclectic taste we provide a tips on how to cater for all music genres.
+So what /.does music say about your office?
+Here we take each music genre and break it down for you, and if your office has eclectic taste we provide tips on how to cater for all music genres.

 POP BASED OFFICE.